 Some ideas on small business marketing below might be obvious, especially if you are in the business for some time already.
 Just skip those sections, get lost in rabbit holes and take notes as any new thoughts are coming your way.

-Note, that we have different pillar articles for startups, online stores and ‘big’ b2b.
-Also, we are scheduled more industry specific articles, some of them already published: dental marketing, restaurant marketing.
+Note, that we have different pillar articles for startups, online stores, and ‘big’ b2b.
+Also, we scheduled more industry-specific articles, some of them already published: dental marketing, restaurant marketing.

 Who is your buyer?

 First of all, you need to decide what’s your clientele: are you in the B2B (business to business) or B2C (business to customers) sector?
 You may be working with various customers.
-For example, education and training centres are in demand by students, freelancers, and business representatives whose employees need to be trained.
+For example, education and training centers are in demand by students, freelancers, and business representatives whose employees need training.
 So you get a mix of B2B and B2C here.

-As a rule of thumb, B2C is a sector of fast sales, when a user has a need for a product or a solution.
-In B2B sector everything is a little different.
+As a rule of thumb, B2C is a sector of fast sales, when a user needs a product or a solution.
+In the B2B everything is a little different.
 You are dealing with a company, and additional questions about product uniqueness, company reliability, quality and customer service will arise.

 Uniqueness and competitor analysis

 In nutshell competitors research is conducted to: